Ketaki-Patel/system-design/real-time-messaging-system.md

 # End-to-End Real Time Messaging System

+- Why I chose this as my first deep dive?
+  This is such a versatile design requirement(i.e real time messaging) which makes backbone for very popular system design architectures like
+   - real time chat service (e.g whatsapp, signal, telegram etc)
+   - broad casting platform(e.g twitter)
+   - notifications platform for social media network(i.e facebook, instagram), you can extends this design for SMS, Email and push notifications

-Goal is to design a distributed and scalable real-time notification system with multiple microservice instances and a distributed session store.
+- Goal is to design a distributed and scalable real-time notification system with multiple microservice instances and a distributed session store.
 The       system efficiently handles both online and offline users.

 Lets first start with something simple for understading i.e only one server instance for each service and then in second diagram we will move to scalable and distributed archiecture i.e multi server instance architecture